Step 6: Create and Deploy a Lambda Package (VSK Fire TV)

 - Function name: A unique name for your Lambda function (for example,

 Your Lambda function is created.
-Note that your Lambda function will not receive directives from Alexa unless your add a Smart Home trigger that tells the Lambda where it should get the message from.
-(This is what the Smart Home API does — it connects your devices to Lambda computing in the cloud.)
+Note that your Lambda function will not receive directives from Alexa unless you add a Smart Home trigger that tells the Lambda where it should get the message from.
+(This is what the Smart Home API does — it connects your devices, such as an Echo Dot, to Lambda computing in the cloud.)

-In the Trigger configuration, select Alexa Smart Home and then enter your video skill ID (created in Step 1: Create Your Video Skill and Set Up Devices) in the Application ID field.
-Then click Add.
+In the Trigger configuration, select Alexa Smart Home, and then enter your video skill ID (created in Step 1: Create Your Video Skill and Set Up Devices) in the Application ID field.
+Then click the Add button.

 The ARN for your Lambda function appears in the upper-right corner of the page, as shown in the following screenshot.
 Copy your Lambda's ARN and make a note of it.
 You will need this info when you update your video skill in an upcoming step.